connornishijima/SensoryBridge/README.md

 # **SWEET SPOT**

-At the front of the base unit are three LEDs, which indicate if you've set your Boost knob correctly for the music volume and distance!
-Tune the Boost until the center (green) LED is lit up during an average loudness level of your music.
-Once set, it shouldn't need to be changed between songs!
+At the front of the base unit are three LEDs, which indicate if your music is playing too quietly for the auto-ranger to account for, or if it's too loud!
+(Close to clipping!)

 #